wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Biometry Setup

 PowerAuth SDK for iOS provides an abstraction on top of the base Touch and Face ID support.
 While the authentication / data signing itself is nicely and transparently embedded in `PowerAuthAuthentication` object used in [regular request signing](#data-signing), other biometry related processes require their own API.
+This part of the documentation is not relevant for **tvOS** platform.

 ### Check Biometry Status